top of page

 Ryberg has authored the book Neurointerventions, Crime, and Punishment which has recently been published by Oxford University Press, New York.

 The research project is funded by the Danish Council.
-It deals with ethical questions arising from the use of neuro-science in the criminal justice system.
+It deals with ethical questions arising from the use of AI in the criminal justice system.

 bottom of page